 This is an important reason why teachers and faculties want to have a say in whether or not you can use AI for assignments.
 Within VU Amsterdam, the document ‘framework for generative AI in education’ is leading in this regard. ”It must be clear that the teacher or examiner indicates in the study guide, syllabus, or Canvas whether and how the use of (gen)AI is permitted.
 In addition, the learning objectives of the course are always leading.
 If AI literacy is not included in the learning objectives, the course must also be possible to follow without the use of (generative) AI.
 In addition, the teacher must consider in advance what the potential added value of students' use of AI is for their learning.”

 The framework also provides guidance on how teachers can deal with this: ”Use formative dialogue to guide and monitor the learning process of students in such a way that the student's learning style (and writing style) is recognized.
 For large-scale writing assignments, such as final theses, schedule regular feedback moments.
 By gaining insight into the student's development, it becomes clear where they are in the learning process (and possible misuse of AI can be detected more quickly).”
-More information can be found on the VU page and on the VU page .
+More information can be found on the VU page Generative AI, Copilot, and ChatGPT and on the VU page Academic Integrity.

-According to VU Amsterdam's basic policy, the use of generative AI is not allowed unless an instructor or examiner has explicitly stated that use in some form is allowed.
-The advice to lecturers is to set restrictions on the use of AI only when necessary.
-If there is no mention of the use of AI within a subject, then you can assume that it is not allowed.
-In doubt?
-Always ask your teacher explicitly if the use of AI is allowed.
-Also have your instructor include this in the study guide text, learning materials or exam regulations.

 Boundaries between smart use and fraud

 When do you use AI cleverly, and when would you go too far?
 For example, a legitimate use of AI is when you ask a chatbot to help restructure or grammatically correct your text, like spell check.
 A questionable use is when you have ChatGPT write an entire essay that you then only slightly edit.
 And outright fraud is submitting an entirely AI-generated text as your original work.
 But there may be differences from one subject or course to another.
 It is important to familiarize yourself with this.
 You can read more about this on the VU Amsterdam website about exam regulations at https://vu.nl/en/student/examinations/generative-ai-your-use-our-expectations.